 - 1. Memorandum of Courses Required for Candidacy for MA Due before completion of the semester.
 Signed by Advisor and Graduate Chair - 2.
 Graduate Student Activity Report Due at end of semester.
-Complete On-Line - 3.
+Completed on-line. - 3.
 Completion of MERP Proposal Signed by two readers and turned into the Director of Clinical Training.
-Due on final day of regular classes. - 4.
-For those students with a MA degree:
+Due on final day of regular classes.